raspibolt/raspibolt/guide/bonus/lightning/tunnelsats.md

 ## Installation

+⚠️ This guide can be applied to both LND and CLN implementation!
+Although most commands refer to LND commands, they can be exchanged for CLN likewise.
+When intending to run CLN, make sure to only run CLN (only one implementation at a time is supported) AND set CLN to port 9735!

 - In this step we prepare the wireguard configuration file that we got from tunnelsats.com website and install requirements for the setup.
 We need to have `sudo` rights throughout the whole process, so we will do this as user `admin`:

   ```sh